tyh835/simple-stickies/README.md

 # Simply Stickys

-React/Django app backed by Postgres and Docker
+React/Django app backed by Postgres and Docker.

+Make sure you have `pipenv`, `yarn`, and `docker-compose` installed.

+Run `yarn start` to begin development.

+Run `yarn build` to build for production (Webpack and Docker Images)

+Run `yarn stop` to stop running containers in dev following quitting webpack.

-Work in Progress
+Work in Progress.